barrymoo/teach-me-something/nix/README.md

 This is why we [pin repositories](https://jappieklooster.nl/pinning-nixops-builds.html).

-Nix provides us ways of automatically generating builders for most langauges, such as haskell, python and c.
+Nix provides us ways of automatically generating builders for most languages, such as Haskell, python and c.
 More on that later.
-That `builder.sh` maybe superflous code.
+That `builder.sh` maybe superfluous code.
 However this just shows you can completely bypass the defaults if you want to.
 While still retaining the properties of nix.

-## Excersizes
+## Exercises

 ### Rename the build to something witty or snarky
 ### Make the print a better message than hello-world
 Note what happens to the output path
-### Put the source code into a subdirectory, modify the builder to handle that
+### Put the source code into a sub-directory, modify the builder to handle that
 ### Pin this build
 Always pin.
 #### After pinning, try overriding this pkgs again with the default one